How Do I Get My Partner To Respect Me?

 In an abusive relationship, one or both partners communicate hurtfully or threateningly.
 Trust is largely absent, and one partner may try to control what the other thinks or does.
 They may also try to isolate the other partner from their support network.
 Physical violence may be present, but physical violence is not required for a relationship to be considered abusive.

 In an abusive relationship, respect is entirely absent.
 One or both partners do not respect each other, and the relationship is harmful to at least one partner.
 An abusive relationship is not a relationship problem, and abusers are unlikely to modify their behavior in the relationship.
-Experts suggest avoiding couples counseling and other proactive measures to fix a damaged relationship.
+Experts suggest avoiding couples counseling and other proactive measures to try to fix a damaged relationship that is abusive.
 If you believe you are in an abusive relationship, making a plan to leave is the best way forward.

 Ilona Titova/EyeEm